What “I Am The Way The Truth And The Life REALLY Means (3 powerful truths)

 1. What Direction Is My Life Heading?

 You will not end up where you want to go if you don’t intentionally set the course for your life.
-Each of us need to occasionally pause and look at where we are going.
+Each of us needs to occasionally pause and look at where we are going.
 When we head in the wrong direction we shouldn’t be surprised when we end up at the wrong destination.

 So ask yourself, what direction is my life heading?
 And if you find that you are heading in the wrong direction reset your direction.
 In other words repent